awhicks/CS-3704-S23/_lab/jpa01.md

 * Code Coverage (with Jacoco)
 * Mutation Testing (with Pitest)
 * Exceptions (`try`, `catch`, and how Exceptions work in Java)

-You may also want to read ahead in the Head First Java book (HFJ2), or use the Java in a Nutshell v7 text (JN7) if you encounter Java concepts with which you are unfamiliar.

-## Working in a pair?

-You have the option to work in a pair on this assignment.

-To set up a pair repo, see these instructions: [Pair Repo Setup](https://ucsb-cs156.github.io/topics/git_pair_repo/).

-In addition:
-* Read about [Strong Style Pairing](http://llewellynfalco.blogspot.com/2014/06/llewellyns-strong-style-pairing.html) and consider trying it.
-* If you are working in aSwitch navigator/driver frequently and tradeoff who commits

-If you are in your repo directory, and type `git log` at the command line, you'll see a list of the commits for your repo.

-Record that you are pairing on each commit message by putting the initials of the pair partners at the start of the commit message.

-E.g. If Selena Gomez is driving, and Justin Timberlake is navigating, and you fixed a bug in your `getDanceMoves()` method, your commit message should be `SG/JT fixed bug in getDanceMoves()`

-We should see frequent switches between SG/JT and JT/SG.

-When remote pairing, this means switching who is sharing their screen:
-* The person driving pushes the repo.
-* You switch who is sharing the screen
-* Then, the other person pulls from the repo.

 Step-by-Step
 ============